 While most flowering shrubs are at their peak in the summer, Camellia is unique in that it primarily blooms in the late winter and early spring months.
 They’ve been bred for centuries to extend their natural range so they can be grown in areas too cold for practically any other plant to bloom during this period.
-Here we’ll take you through everything you need to know about Camellia flower meaning and symbolism, their history and origins, as well as few key pointers on growing and nurturing these beautiful blooms at home.
+In this guide, I’ll run through everything you need to know about the meaning, symbolism, and cultural significance of camellia flowers around the world today.

 Camellia Flower Meaning – The Essentials